koordinates/kart/docs/SPATIAL_FILTERING.md

 There is also a custom build of git for Windows [here](https://github.com/koordinates/git/tree/windows-list-objects-filter-extensions) which supports filter extensions generally but doesn't include the spatial filter extension specifically.
 This is sufficient so that spatial filtered clones can be made with a Windows client, but they cannot currently be made using a Windows server.

-For more details, see [Building Custom Git](BUILDING_CUSTOM_GIT.md)
+For more details, see [Building Git for Kart](BUILDING_GIT_FOR_KART.md)

 #### During command output / working copy creation

-Once the data is on the client, the index is no longer needed.
+Once the data is on the client, the index is no longer used.
 Instead, Kart applies the spatial filter precisely to each dataset in turn by transforming the spatial filter geometry to the dataset's CRS, and outputting only those features that intersect with the resulting geometry.

 Kart also needs to skip over any features that have not fetched - since they are not present locally, Kart doesn't know exactly what those features are, but can infer that they must be features somewhere outside the spatial filter, or they would have been fetched.
 Kart is only willing to skip over missing features in this way if a spatial filter was active during the clone operation, and the missing features are in "promisor" packfiles, which are packfiles which can have missing objects - partial clones result in these types of packfiles.
-Standard packfiles (non-promisor) by contrast are guaranteed to not have any missing objects, so Kart will abort immediately if it encounters a missing object in such a packfile - since the guarantee has been broken, the repository must be corrupt in some way.
+Standard packfiles (non-promisor) by contrast are guaranteed to not have any missing objects, so Kart will abort immediately if it encounters a missing object in such a packfile - since the guarantee has been unexpectedly broken, the repository must be corrupt in some way.

 The third party libraries that Kart uses for reading Git repositories - pygit2 and libgit2 - currently don't have full support for partial clones, so they don't have a way of separating objects that are missing-but-promised (as in promisor packfiles) and objects that are unexpectedly missing (that is, corrupt).
 Kart maintains a fork of each project which has this functionality added, but which has not yet been merged upstream.
 These are found here: